hwyan0220/cleaning_data_final_project/README.md

   3. combine training and test data
   4. use summarise_each function from dplyr package to run the analysis on the complete data set generated from step 3.

-  1. read data into R (training and test)
+step1
 I have used read.table function to read training data, training activity label and training subject label into R as well as relevant test data sets.

 scripts:
 tr <- read.table('./train/X_train.txt')
 trl <- read.table('./train/y_train.txt')